Locetus/applied-designs/README.md

 ## Contributing

-You are most welcome!
+Contributions are more than welcome!
 If you plan to submit your new design ideas via Github, please create a new branch for your work and submit that as a pull request.

 Do read [Contributing Document](https://github.com/Locetus/applied-designs/blob/master/CONTRIBUTING.md) to get started with your new design implementation/enhance existing design.